|

 events there.
 She is currently working on festivals for her

 artists now and getting them more club work.
-She is an Associate
+She was an Associate

-Member of IAJE.
-A member of ASCAP and the International Women in
+Member of IAJE until it closed in 2008.
+She is a member of ASCAP and the International Women in

 Jazz.
 Nothing makes her happier than to see her artists